Seahawks plan to have TE Graham on field

 Linebacker Terence Garvin is listed as questionable because of a shoulder injury that sidelined him for Seattle's last game.
 If he can't play, Michael Wilhoite would start again at strongside linebacker.

 Linebacker D.J.
-Alexander (hamstring) is questionable while cornerback Neiko Thorpe (ankle) is out, which means the Seahawks could be without two of their top special-teams players Sunday.
+Alexander (hamstring) is questionable and cornerback Neiko Thorpe (ankle) is out, which means the Seahawks could be without two of their top special-teams players Sunday.

 It's unclear if the Seahawks plan to make running back Eddie Lacy active Sunday after he was a healthy scratch last week.
-Asked how Lacy has responded this week, Carroll said: "He's fine.
+Asked how Lacy has responded this week, Carroll said, "He's fine.
 He had a great week.
 He's competing for his play time."